-Expense Allocations
+Expense Allocation

 Policy: The Office Manager, Program Manager, or Executive Director allocates costs based on available funds and terms of the funding source(s).
 Direct costs for a project are allocated based on the available funding sources for the project and may include more than one source.
-Indirect or administrative costs not specific to any specific project are allocated based on available sources of administrative funds and may include more than one source.
+Indirect or administrative costs not specific to any one or more project(s) are allocated based on available sources of administrative funds and may include more than one source.

-- Procedure A: Office Manager prepares an Expense Voucher according to the procedures described above and receives instructions for cost allocation prior to printing the Expense Voucher.
-Allocations are recorded by component project and budget cost categories and checked to ensure that available funds and line items are not over-expended. - Procedure B: Any changes to a cost allocation must be approved by the person who made the original allocations.
+- Procedure A: Prior to authorizing and signing an EV, the Executive Director, Board member, or designee, reviews and approves cost allocation recommended by staff managing a project or by the Office Manager.
+Allocations are recorded by component project and budget cost categories.
+Office Manager and/or Accountant reviews funding source available balances to ensure that funds and line items are not over-expended. - Procedure B: Any changes to a cost allocation must be approved by the person who made the original allocations.